 Open Grief Support Group:

 Due to Covid-19, our in-person support groups are canceled until further notice.
-However, we will be hosting a grief group by conference call on April 8th from 5:30-7:00.
-Please call the office for the call-in information.
+However, we are hosting grief groups via ZOOM on a monthly basis.
+Please visit our calendar page or call the office for more information.

 The facilitator for our grief groups is Lisa Marttila, Lake Superior Life Care & Hospice Bereavement Coordinator.
 For more information contact her at (906) 225-7760 or email email@example.com